frequently asked questions

 Q. How do I make a complaint about a nursing home or assisted living center?

 A. Visit the Department of Health's website or call 1.800.738.2301.

 A. Prescription Assistance helps people gain access to drug company assistance programs which supply prescription medications at low or no cost.
-In addition, a pharmacist may contact you to discuss your options.
-Application Assistance does not:
+Prescription application assistance does not pay for medications or reimburse past medication expenses.

 Q. Are there services available to help me with my disabled adult child?

 A. Caregiver Services includes respite care which provides temporary relief to the primary caregiver from the continuous support and care of an elderly or dependent adult.

 Q. Do you have any nutritional programs that provide food for the elderly?